|

 a construction plan, it’s easier to make costly errors, like closing

+up a wall with wallboard before the rough-ins are inspected.
 It may help your planning to start with the end-results and work backwards.

 Think about each room in its finished state and consider how you will